gera2ld/json-formatter.user.js/README.md

 Features
 ---
-1. Indented
-1. Syntax highlighted
+1. Indented and syntax highlighted
 1. Show details with a click
+1. Support hiding quotes and commas
+1. Allow copying indented text
+1. Allow forced prettification when content type is wrong

 Installation
 ---